Virasoro constraints on moduli of sheaves and vertex algebras: Rank reduction via wall-crossing

-are combinatorial coefficients defined in \cite[Section 3.2]{Jo21}.
-Equation \eqref{eq: rankreductionwallcrossing} is proven as an equality in the Lie algebra $\widecheck H_\bullet(\CN_X)$ under some technical assumptions (Assumptions 5.1-5.3 in loc. cit.) on the category $\grave{\CA}$ and on a set of permissible classes $C_{\textup{pe}}(\grave{\CA})$.
+Equations \eqref{eq: generalbradlowwc} and \eqref{eq: rankreductionwallcrossing} are proven as equalities in the Lie algebra $\widecheck H_\bullet(\CN_X)$ under some technical assumptions (Assumptions 5.1-5.3 in loc. cit.) on the category $\grave{\CA}$ and on a set of permissible classes $C_{\textup{pe}}(\grave{\CA})$.
 The necessary assumptions are all verified in Section 8 of loc. cit. for the cases $(m,d)=(1,1), (2,2)$.
 The case $(m,d)=(2,1)$ is not treated, but the first author plans to address this in a separate work focusing on proving them for all pair theories relevant to Joyce's wall-crossing.

 \begin{assumption} Let $\grave{\CA}$ be the abelian category of pairs $U\otimes \CO_X\to F$, where $F$ is a sheaf with $\dim(F)\leq 1$ and $U$ a vector space.\footnote{As opposed to $\acute{\CA}$ which was used in \cite{Jo21} to denote the category of all pairs without the restriction on dimension.} Then the assumptions in \cite[Assumption 5.1-5.3]{Jo21} hold for this category and a surface $S$ such that $h^{0,2}(S)=0$ with